Immersive film | Expanded cinema

 Each shot emerges from a physical interaction between light, matter, and movement — captured directly in camera through an artisanal, experimental process.

-With high-resolution footage and a solid background in immersive cinema, Fantomatyka was conceived as a transmedia project designed to seamlessly adapt to a wide range of formats, including immersive cinema and theatre, fulldome projection, video mapping, and large-scale LED installations.
+With high-resolution footage, spatial sound design and a solid background in immersive cinema, Fantomatyka was conceived as a fluid project designed to seamlessly adapt to a wide range of formats, including immersive theatre, fulldome projection, video mapping, circular 360°, and large-scale LED installations.

 Previous Project